g-w1/blog/_posts/2021-5-18-bf-compile.md

 ```

 field, but I left it like this so in the future I could add more fields, for storing different info about the generated code.
 I used the `r10` as the sort of "array pointer" for the code, the thing that > and < increment and decrement.
 I could have used an address in data, but decided just using a register was easier.
 The main loop for generating the code is small enough that I can paste it here:
 > 🤦 moment: so I was reading the wikipedia page to write this article and realized that I read the brainfuck spec wrong. :^( I was jumping backwards instead of forwards (or maybe in even weirder ways), so most programs worked, but some didn't.
-This is how I am bad at reading stuff.
+It is always good to make sure to read carefully! (and will save you a lot of time)

 ```zig